 Like it or not, our physical abilities change as we age.
 Vision begins to blur and joints begin to ache.
-Once-simple tasks like taking out the garbage, emptying the dishwasher or even taking a shower can become increasingly arduous.
+Once-simple tasks like taking out the garbage, emptying the dishwasher, or even taking a shower can become increasingly arduous.

 If you visited a dozen websites and read hundreds of reviews just to decide on which new television to purchase, then how about when it comes time to select a home builder?
-That builder will be doing a significant amount of work to your biggest investment: your home.
+Builders will be doing a significant amount of work to your biggest investment: your home.
 So choosing the right one is a paramount decision.

 The good news is that you might be able to do much of the work yourself.
 Here are some key areas to keep an eye on:

 Log homes fit well into their natural and neighborhood surroundings, offering timeless style and eye-catching design.
 Today’s rustic home plans include the latest amenities and options to fit your lifestyle, including open floor plans, multimedia rooms, master suites, garages and more.
 Here’s a look at some other benefits of building a rustic floor plan.

 Whether looking for a new home or revamping a current residence, home owners continue to be drawn to the feelings of open floor plans.
 Their spaciousness and easy flow are welcoming for families and guest alike.